What is the Punishment for a First-Time Felony Offender?

 This question has a complicated answer, which we will look into more closely below.

-Although it is true that a first-time offender is likely to receive a lenient sentence, you could still end up in jail.
+Although it is true that a first-time offender is likely to receive a lenient sentence, you may be wondering, do first-time offenders go to jail?

 Reach out to a Wyoming criminal defense attorney today.